'Toxic masculinity' and heroism spring from same aggressive impulses, Dr. Drew Pinsky tells Laura Ingraham

 Fox News' Laura Ingraham and Dr. Drew Pinsky discussed "toxic masculinity" and the complexities that come with it Friday on the "The Ingraham Angle."

-Ingraham was talking about the heroism displayed by some young men during school shootings, in particular 18-year-old Kendra Castillo, who died Tuesday while confronting a shooter at a STEM school in Colorado.
+Ingraham was talking about the heroism displayed by some young men during school shootings, in particular 18-year-old Kendrick Castillo, who died Tuesday while confronting a shooter at a STEM school in Colorado.

 COLORADO SCHOOL SHOOTING LEAVES AT LEAST 1 DEAD, 8 INJURED